Building Learning Power

 What do we want to achieve?

 We want the children to see learning as a process.
 We want them to know that they are all good at something and that they can get better at the things that they find a challenge.
 We call these behaviours our learning muscles and explain to the children that they need to be exercised in order to get their learning fit.
 Each muscle is broken down into groups of behaviours: Resilience, Reciprocity, Reflectiveness and Resourcefulness.
-One new behaviour will be introduced each half term.

 What the school does?